ybenkirane/LithographyQuality/README.md

 Goals:

-Pre-Process : Convert Lithography Scan to Grey-Scale to SSIM with original Pattern.
+Pre-Process : Trim Edges and Axes from Scan Image.
+Convert Lithography Scan to Grey-Scale to SSIM with original Pattern.
 SSIM = Quality (0-1 Value, 0 Being Worst, 1 Being Perfect)

 1) Iterate overlays for multiple sub-sections of a larger lithography array.